CloudFerro/doc/source/static/pricelist.rst

 * Special discount for contracts longer than 1 year or for large cloud environment orders
 * Special discount of 18.5% for scientific institutions
-* 150 EUR free credits for new EO data users for tests and evaluation of the CREODIAS platform
+* 150 EUR free credits for new EO data users for tests and evaluation of the Elasticity for WekEO platform
-* Free of charge EO data access from CREODIAS cloud environment.
+* Free of charge EO data access from Elasticity for WekEO cloud environment.

-**4. Price book for CREODIAS Infrastructure as a Service (IaaS)** services.
+**4. Price book for Elasticity for WekEO Infrastructure as a Service (IaaS)** services.

 | All prices are in EUR, excluding VAT.
 | Prices for Monthly, Half yearly and Yearly periods are in Fixed Term (long term) monthly cycle.